-BGHL's exit strategy with respect to its investment in BGF is that BGHL may redeem its shares in BGF on a monthly basis and does not have any special or preferential rights in BGF.
-Redemptions and subscriptions in BGF are made in order to manage BGHL's exposure in accordance with BGHL's investment policy.
+BGHL holds more than 20% of the voting shares and has a significant influence over the Umbrella Fund, which is classified as an associate.
+BGHL's exit strategy with respect to its investment in the Umbrella Fund is that BGHL may redeem its shares in the Umbrella Fund on a monthly basis subject to 60 calendar days' prior notice and does not have any special or preferential rights in the Umbrella Fund.
+Redemptions and subscriptions in the Umbrella Fund are made in order to manage BGHL's exposure in accordance with BGHL's investment policy.